Crouching Moron, Hidden Badass: They are all always bickering and committing mistakes, but unlike what you'd expect

 Only Sane Man: He is the only one in the group to almost always keep a non-nonsense attitude, often trying to reason the others when they display sillyness or lack of teamwork (and he often succeeds through intimidation).

 Redheaded Hero: Literally; his hair isn't the only part red, his whole skin is.

 Weaksauce Weakness: He hates stairs, as his clumsyness makes them hard to descent for him.
 The narrator refers to them as his kryptonite.

 Younger than They Look: He is the tallest and the wisest of the group, yet he states in his presentation he isn't even adult yet.

 An Elven bard level 11.
 Cynical and pragmatic, Enoriel is infamous in-universe for often leaving his comrads to die to save his skins, and has seen more than 50 Player Characters die in front of him.
 He still is a competent fighter.

 Berserk Button: Has several, including touching his beard, touching his mithril ring (see Grave Robbing below) and hearing some innocent words which phonetically sounds like "Nain-Insult" ("Nain" is the French for "Dwarf").

 Baleful Polymorph: he gets accidentally turned into a talking wild goose after Roger and Moumoune made him drink his potion, mistaking it for a treatment.
 He gets better.

-Butt Monkey: The group despises him so much they were once willing to send him fighting a Minotaurus in an attempt to get rid of him, and Zehirman punch him at least several times in almost every episode since his appearance.
+Butt Monkey: The group despises him so much they were once willing to send him fight a Minotaurus in an attempt to get rid of him, and Zehirman punches him at least several times in almost every episode since his appearance.
 Granted, he seriously has it coming.